 And thanks to Claude Nicollier, a library of fascinating Space Shuttle pictures has been made public!
 During a "back flip" maneuver in 2005, the "Discovery" happened to be located right above Switzerland:

-I bet you never knew that there is a strong tie between your daily Starbucks and Switzerland!
-No less than 75% of worldwide trading activity for wholesale coffee happens in Switzerland - namely in places like Zug or Winterthur!
+I bet you never knew that there is a strong tie between your daily Starbucks and Switzerland.
+Over half of the worldwide coffee trade activity for wholesale coffee happens in Switzerland - namely in places like Zug or Winterthur!

 Like with most commodity trading, the coffee never physically passes through Switzerland.
 Instead, companies like Starbucks, Nestlé or Kraft Foods have their global purchasing centers for coffee strategically located in this tiny country!